Hastings Conversations: Our Series

 In 2020, The Hastings Center produced two Hastings Conversations series, Reopening the Nation, in response to the Covid-19 epidemic, and Securing Health in a Troubled Time, in response to racial injustice in our health care system.
 We have continued these into 2021.
 Below are all the events presented to date, with links to recordings.

 This series examines the social causes of health inequities and identifies policies and practices to achieve healthier lives for all of us.

-The second in the series is “Public Trust in Science” with Anthony Fauci is the director of the National Institute of Allergy and Infectious Diseases.
+“Public Trust in Science” with Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases.

 This series made possible by the generous support of the Gil Omenn & Martha Darling Initiative for Trusted and Trustworthy Scientific Innovation and the Donaghue Foundation Impact Fund.